CosmOS-Creators/docs/sites/howTo/contribute/c/tests.rst

                     ├── CMakeLists.txt
                     └── cfg

-    - The CMakeLists.txt create executable for the current unit test folder.
-It has the came content for the every unit test folder and can be copied over.
-Here is its code which can be used during the new test environment setup:
+    - The :file:`CMakeLists.txt` creates an executable for the current unit test folder.
+It has the same content for the every unit test folder and can be copied over.
+Here is its code which can be used during the setup of new test environments:
         .. code-block:: cmake

             cmake_minimum_required(VERSION 3.14)